I was wondering...

-At this initial meeting, you and the Coordinator will discuss your academic and professional goals as well as your initial ideas for an MDST concentration.
-With the Coordinator’s guidance, you will be directed to two academic departments to meet with faculty members who have expertise in the two disciplines identified as Core 1 and Core 2 in your proposal.
-Working with these two faculty members and the MDST Coordinator you will begin to craft your proposal (see https://www.millersville.edu/mdst/developing-a-course-of-study.php).
-It is very likely that your proposal will undergo multiple drafts throughout this process (see https://www.millersville.edu/mdst/individual-proposal-process.php).
-An example of an excellent student-crafted MDST proposal can be found at https://www.millersville.edu/mdst/files/example-proposal.pdf.
+At an initial meeting, you and the advisor will discuss your academic and professional goals as well as your initial ideas for an MDST concentration.
+With the MDST Student Initiated Program Advisor's guidance, you will be directed to two academic departments to meet with faculty members who have expertise in the two disciplines identified as Core 1 and Core 2 in your proposal.
+Working with these two faculty members and the MDST Student Initiated Program Advisor, you will begin to craft your proposal (see Developng a MDST Program of Study for more information).
+It is very likely that your proposal will undergo multiple drafts throughout this process.
+An example of excellent student-crafted MDST proposals can be found here.

-Once your two academic advisors, the Department Chairs of the two disciplines in your two cores and the MDST Faculty Coordinator have signed off, then the proposal goes before the MDST Curriculum Committee for consideration.
+Depending on the quality and viability of your initial proposal, your proposal should be reviewed within thirty (30) days.
+MDST proposals require ongoing collaboration with faculty members across campus who consistently give feedback on proposals.
+Once your two academic advisors, the Department Chairs of the two disciplines in your two cores and the MDST Student Initiated Program Advisor have signed off, then the proposal goes before the MDST Curriculum Committee for consideration.
 This Committee is comprised of nine faculty members from across the University.
 It is their task to examine your proposal to make sure that the proposal is aligned with the MDST guidelines and eventually vote on whether to approve the proposal.
-Throughout this process the MDST Coordinator acts as the student’s advocate before the MDST Committee.
-If a proposal is not approved by the Committee, the MDST Coordinator will convey the Committee’s concerns to the student.
-It may be possible, with further consultations with departmental faculty, to have a revised proposal considered by the MDST Committee.

 Are there any requirements to maintain the MDST major?